Glossary December 12, 2024

 • Clash Detection.

-Visualization and cooperation is also a significant part of BIM application in construction.
+Visualization and Cooperation is also a significant part of BIM application in construction.
 A correct and realistic model of a project allows different teams within the same construction process to address possible problems collectively, issue updates to the model, and ensure everyone is on the same page.
 Running alternative scenarios with visualization is also possible with BIM.

-Clash detection is another area that heavily benefits from BIM inclusion.
+Clash Detection is another area that heavily benefits from BIM inclusion.
 By making realistic visuals of the project, contractors can easily detect and solve clashes in construction before the building is built.
 For example, it’s quite easy to detect the clashing of electrical fittings and plumbing fittings with properly implemented BIM.

 You can learn much more about how BIM changed the construction industry by taking one of many online courses on the topic of BIM.
 This particular course, for example, is free and offers six weeks of education on this topic.